How to Spend THREE DAYS in Kyoto: 3-Day Itinerary

 Spend the evening strolling through Gion, Kyoto’s most famous geisha district.
 In case you didn’t know, geishas are highly trained hostesses whose skills encompass dance, music, and the art of the traditional Japanese tea ceremony.
 Their job is to entertain the upper classes at parties, teahouses, and restaurants.

 We had the best time learning about Japan’s traditional arts and the painstaking artistry behind geisha culture.
-It was fascinating to hear about the years of rigorous training that women have to go through to become fully-fledged geishas, or geikos, as they are called in Kyoto once they master their craft.
+It was fascinating to hear about the years of rigorous training that women have to go through to become fully-fledged geishas, or geikos, as they are called in Kyoto, once they master their craft.

 Our guide, Melanie, also pointed out lots of old-timey tea houses and ryotei restaurants where geishas host and perform, and we actually glimpsed a few geishas on their way to work.
 This tour was honestly one of the most interesting things we did in Kyoto.
 And we’re not the only ones who loved it because this tour has tons of 5-star reviews!